Lor Koh: Lor Koh after 1980, 1981

 A few months after the operations in Lor Koh, the base began to function again.

-Mujahideen in the area renewed their attacks on the highway and systematically increased their territory under their control.
+Mujahideen in the area renewed their attacks on the highway and systematically increased the territory under their control.
 Soviet troops took all measures to squeeze the rebels out of the gorge.

 In the future, the attacks of the rebels on the Soviet and Afghan outposts, outposts, military garrisons of the unit did not stop, taking on a regular character, and led to human casualties.
 The command of the 5th Infantry Division again faced the need to eliminate the rebel detachments and capture the base area of Lurkokh.
 Much later, Lurkokh again fell into the field of view of the command of the 40th Army, the rebel detachments operating in the Lor Kokh gorge became more active at the end of 1985, then a series of massive bomb and assault air strikes were carried out on them, after which Lurkokh no longer functioned.

 The fighting to seize the Lor Koh Mujahideen base in December 1984 was carried out using sudden night strikes from different directions and further seizing all the main heights in the mountain range and establishing control over the main gorge, from which the secondary ones departed.
 Under the cover of artillery fire, it was possible to clear all the approaches, and then, suppressing the enemy with artillery fire and aviation strikes, the main forces were brought in.
 Suppressing enemy firing points and capturing prisoners.
 During the operation, three people were killed: one was killed by a sniper, the second was blown up by a rebel mine, the third fell off a cliff and crashed into a gorge during night operations to capture heights.